 With Medicare Part B, you can get a wellness visit once a year at no cost to you.
 Check to make sure your doctor or nurse accepts Medicare when you schedule your appointment.

-If you get additional tests or services that aren’t covered under the yearly wellness visit (like an extra blood test), you may have to use other insurance or pay out-of-pocket.
+If you get additional tests or services that aren’t included in the yearly wellness visit (like an extra blood test), you may have to pay a share of those costs.

 When can I go for a yearly wellness visit?